Prince Wrote About Women In a Way That Most Contemporary Male Artists Still Can't

 He broke all the rules about what black American men should be both in terms of sexuality – “He was a straight black man who played his first televised set in bikini bottoms and high heeled boots,” as Frank Ocean put it – and political power, whether he was changing his name to a symbol, telling Warner Bros where to stick it, or writing “SLAVE” across his cheek.
 These actions lay at the heart of Prince’s artistry.
 They’re integral to his stature, his influence, and his memory – but everyone will have their own specific personal connection to him too.

 For me, a queer white girl living in the UK, the most crucial element of Prince was the way he championed women in every regard.
-From his way of writing about women, hiring them as musicians (particularly in male-dominated fields like percussion) at a time when most would not, or appearing bollock naked on the cover of Lovesexy posed among flowers with one hand covering his nipples like Botticelli's Venus – Prince took every opportunity to embrace the fact that women are both powerful and beautiful, and that those qualities are not mutually exclusive.
+From his way of writing about women, hiring them as musicians (particularly in male-dominated fields like percussion) at a time when most would not, or appearing bollock naked on the cover of Lovesexy posed among flowers with one hand covering his nipples like Botticelli's Venus – Prince took every opportunity to embrace (and embody) the fact that women are both powerful and beautiful, and that those qualities are not mutually exclusive.

 The more I listened to his albums growing up, the more I became cognisant to their meaning, the more I noticed how much he loved women – not just in the Shakespearean sense of the word, but in how he viewed and wrote about them.
 Women usually exist in men’s songs as passive objects, which is to not exist at all.
-With Prince, they were addressed with both awe and empathy.
+With Prince, they were addressed with awe and empathy.
 He wrote about women as real, powerful, complicated, sensitive, and sexual beings that he could learn from, and who enriched his life.
 These sentiments weren’t hidden away in the B-sides or sandwiched between hit singles either, they were front and centre on his hits.

 “Alphabet Street”, the first single from Lovesexy, is unabashedly about oral sex.
 There have been entire academic papers written on the images of female desire in “When Doves Cry”.
 In “Do Me, Baby”, Prince assumes the role of a traditional damsel and begs for the object of his desire to “Lay me down”.
 On “Scandalous” he sings in his serrated falsetto, “Tonight I’m gonna be your fantasy”, purposefully objectifying himself, and taking pleasure in women’s pleasure.
 Finally, “Darling Nikki” – the sonic sore thumb of Purple Rain and a track so sexy it is literally the reason why parental advisory stickers exist – is aggressively about female sexual appetite.
 In fact, that track is one of the most flagrant examples of the sexual spectrum that Prince ever traversed.